 Recognize Excellence: Nominate a Deserving Peer

-David Rist Prize: The Rist Prize recognizes the practical benefit sound operations research can have on “real life” decision making and seeks the best implemented military operations research study from those submitted in response to a call for entries.
-Deadline: 31 Janaury 2020
+David Rist Prize: The Rist Prize recognizes the practical benefit sound operations research can have on real life decision making, and seeks the best implemented military operations research study from those submitted in response to a call for entries.

-This prize was established in March 2019 to honor and to memorialize Gene Visco, FS, who was an ardent supporter of collaboration within the international operations research community and for years represented MORS during the ISMOR.
+This prize was established in March 2019 to honor and memorialize Gene Visco, FS.
 Gene was also a constant supporter of MORS junior analysts and a champion for quality presentations.